conversayShawn/reporters/readMe.md

 ### Final thoughts:
 Pros:
 - Merges multiple specs in to single index.html
-- Can run multiple specs without needing additional plugins or tools
+- Can run multiple specs without needing additional plugins or tools (as separate .json files per spec)

 Cons:
 - Installation a little more difficult than others reporters